 - Next, check your computer to see if updates are running in the background.
 Sometimes your connection can be fully utilized by Windows Updates or similar processes.
 In that case, you’ll need to either delay the update or wait for it to finish.
 Windows 10 has a setting in the control panel to let you defer updates until overnight.

-- Game consoles also do updates in the background that can be quite large.
+- Game consoles also do updates in the background that can be quite large and may contribute to slow internet.
 Do you have a PlayStation or an Xbox?
 Try turning those devices off.

 - Check your tabs and windows: Depending on how many people are using the computer and their browsing habits, you might have dozens of windows or tabs open at once that are putting a strain on your computer.
 Check for minimized windows and multiple tabs and close everything you don’t need.